Here you’ll find information on:

 Most of the weight loss with the duodenal switch occurs during the first 12 to 18 months after surgery.
 Based on patient averages, you can expect to lose about 70 percent of your current weight and about 35 percent of your BMI.

-The duodenal switch may result in more nutritional deficiencies than other weight loss surgeries because of the malabsorption it causes.
+The procedure may result in more nutritional deficiencies than other weight loss surgeries because of the malabsorption it causes.
 As a result, you will need to take nutritional supplements, including vitamin A, vitamin D and calcium, daily for the rest of your life.
 Some doctors may also recommend additional supplements of potassium and iron.
 Lifelong nutritional follow-up is needed after duodenal switch.

 Compliance with nutrition guidelines is absolutely mandatory for duodenal switch patients, because failure to comply can lead to malnutrition and significantly unpleasant bowel changes.